BIOL275-MSUM/lab-6-comparing-two-means-BeauAyers/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-2.png)<!-- -->

 I had to assume that the p-value was 0.05.
+That it was a random sample and the distribution was normal

 # ANOVA